mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 * The enzymes used in the experiments were obtained from New England Biolabs.
 Protocols and enzyme-specific reaction conditions were followed as provided by the manufacturer if not mentioned otherwise.
 * QIAprep Spin Miniprep Kit (Qiagen) was used for plasmid isolation from bacterial cultures, as per the protocol provided by the manufacturer.
 * Chemicals used for the preparation of buffers, solutions, and other reagents were purchased from Sigma-Aldrich.
-* All DNA fragments for the experiments were codon optimised for E. coli, synthesised and ordered from Twist Bioscience.
+* All DNA fragments for the experiments were codon optimised for _E. coli_, synthesised and ordered from Twist Bioscience.
 * Oligonucleotide primers were ordered from Microsynth.